Questions & Answers

 If you’re interested in experiencing our work for yourself, we invite you to attend one of our upcoming open meetings and sit in circle with us.

 Yes.
 Religious men of all faiths—including Jewish men—have attended and greatly benefited from the NWTA.
 There is room for you here.
 Our core values align well with G-d’s teachings and can augment a man of faith's ability to navigate the world with clarity, a deep sense of purpose and joy.

 When will the first New Warrior Training Adventure be held in Israel?

 MKP Israel is dedicated to making the New Warrior Training Adventure available to men in our region on an ongoing basis.
-Though the date is subject to change, our first NWTA is tentatively scheduled for February 2018.
-To be notified of updates, we invite you to connect with us and request to be added to our email list.
+Our first NWTA was held in February 2018, and the next one is scheduled for February 2019.
+To be notified of updates, we invite you to connect with usand request to be added to our email list.